Thousands of Gaza children are malnourished under Israel's food blockade, aid groups say

 A survey of 47 aid groups found that 95% of them have reduced or entirely halted operations, mainly because bombardment made it too dangerous, according to the joint statement by the heads of humanitarian organizations, which included the Norwegian Refugee Council, Oxfam, Save the Children, CARE and Medical Aid for Palestinians.

 Israel has largely stopped coordinating with humanitarian groups over their movements in Gaza.
 That means aid workers have no assurance the military won’t strike them.
-COGAT, the military agency in charge of aid coordination in Gaza, acknowledged stopping the system, which had been in place before the ceasefire.
+COGAT, the military agency in charge of aid coordination, acknowledged stopping the system, which had been in place before the ceasefire.

 ”When our staff and partners, our convoys, our offices, our warehouses are shelled, the message is loud and clear: Even lifesaving aid is no longer protected,” the 12 aid organization heads said.
 “This is unacceptable.”